Prenatal care in the United States: Background

-Prenatal care is health care provided to pregnant women as a type of preventive care with the goal of providing regular check-ups that allow obstetricians-gynecologists or midwives to detect, treat and prevent potential health problems throughout the course of the pregnancy while promoting healthy lifestyles that benefit both mother and child.
-Health professionals instruct mothers on prenatal nutrition, the benefits of breastfeeding, life style changes, injury and illness prevention, and methods to monitor potentially dangerous health conditions.
-Medical professionals also inform the mother on the birthing process and basic skills for taking care of a new born.
+Prenatal care is health care provided to pregnant women as a type of preventive care to provide regular check-ups that allow obstetricians-gynecologists, family medicine physicians, or midwives to detect, treat and prevent potential health problems throughout the pregnancy while promoting healthy lifestyles that benefit both mother and child.
+Health professionals instruct mothers on prenatal nutrition, the benefits of breastfeeding, lifestyle changes, injury and illness prevention, and methods to monitor potentially dangerous health conditions.
+Medical professionals also inform the mother on the birthing process and basic skills for taking care of a newborn.

-During visits physicians determine the due date, family and medical history, conduct a physical exam and pelvic exam, and run various blood work.
+During visits, physicians determine the due date, family and medical history, conduct a physical exam and pelvic exam, and run various blood work.
 Physicians also conduct ultrasounds to monitor the baby's health periodically throughout the pregnancy.
-Ultrasounds are used to measure fetus growth, heartbeats, movement, and the identification of physically identifiable abnormalities.
-Regular check-ups allow physicians to assess changes to the mothers' blood pressure, weight, uterus size, protein supplies from urine samples, and various diseases such as diabetes through screen tests.
+Ultrasounds are used to measure fetal growth, heartbeats, movement, and the identification of physically identifiable abnormalities.
+Regular check-ups allow physicians to assess changes to the mothers' blood pressure, weight, uterus size, protein supplies from urine samples, and various diseases such as diabetes through screening tests.
 Prenatal care serves as a tool to inform mothers on common concerns, and on methods to take care of themselves (amount of rest needed, the proper nutritional diet, etc.).